Andrew-Dickinson/civ5_server_docker/README.md

 > that's just...not documented anywhere
 > \>.<
 > but uhh, yeah finally this is a thing

+(...in hindsight, the firewall issues was because we were filtering outgoing traffic and I didn't realize it >.<)

 Now if you'll excuse me, I'm going to go curl up into a ball now and have nightmares about this.